 docker-compose -p cuvibox up -d

-You'll see that two containers have been created, one contains the web server and the other is the database.
+You'll see that two containers have bee created, one contains the web server with the database, and the other is the database.

 $ docker ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 6084c4d0a04b cuvibox/cuvibox "/bin/sh -c 'cron && " 7 minutes ago Up 7 minutes 0.0.0.0:80->80/tcp, 0.0.0.0:443->443/tcp cuvibox_web_1 8452e22044c3 mariadb:5 "/docker-entrypoint.s" 7 minutes ago Up 7 minutes 0.0.0.0:3306->3306/tcp cuvibox_db_1